Fusarium graminearum is no longer a part of the Pest and Nuisance Control Regulation.

 - FHB is a disease of economic importance in southern Alberta, especially under irrigation and potentially in wetter regions elsewhere in Alberta, e.g. central Alberta.

-- F. graminearum is a seed-borne pathogen and infected seed or feed, along with infested crop residues such as straw, represent the greatest risks of introducing or spreading F. graminearum within areas of Alberta where the pathogen is not commonly found, i.e. non-irrigated regions of central and northern Alberta.
+F. graminearum is a seed-borne pathogen.
+Infected seed or feed, along with infested crop residues such as straw, represent the greatest risks of introducing or spreading F. graminearum within areas of Alberta where the pathogen is not commonly found, i.e. non-irrigated regions of central and northern Alberta.

 FHB caused by F. graminearum has been a serious disease in Manitoba and eastern Saskatchewan for over a decade.
 Losses are estimated to be in the millions of dollars annually.